All-Hands-AI/OpenHands/Development.md

    make setup-config
    ```

-   This command will prompt you to enter the LLM API key, model name, and other variables ensuring that Open Hands is tailored to your specific needs.
+   This command will prompt you to enter the LLM API key, model name, and other variables ensuring that OpenHands is tailored to your specific needs.
 Note that the model name will apply only when you run headless.
 If you use the UI, please set the model in the UI.

-   Note: If you have previously run Open Hands using the docker command, you may have already set some environmental variables in your terminal.
+   Note: If you have previously run OpenHands using the docker command, you may have already set some environmental variables in your terminal.
 The final configurations are set from highest to lowest priority:
    Environment variables > config.toml variables > default variables

 **Note on Alternative Models:**